watergis/elastic2mvt/README.md

   {
     // Please specify target Elasticsearch index name name : 'water_connection',
+    // specify the size of searching result.
+Default is 10000.
+    size: 10000,
     // if you don't specify, 'geom' will be used as default column name
     geometry: 'geom',
     //Please specify your query for Elasticsearch.